Poor's Allotment Charity

 3. Any other person in need or distress at any time of the year

-Because of the difficulties experienced by the Trustees in identifying eligible people each year the Trustees ask that those wishing to claim a grant should apply in writing to Revd Marion Reynolds (address below) at any time of the year.
+Because of the difficulties experienced by the Trustees in identifying eligible people each year the Trustees ask that those wishing to claim a grant should apply in writing to Nita Pearson (address below) at any time of the year.
 The Trustees ask for new claims from students or those aged 65 or over each Autumn through an article in 'Around Pattishall' and a notice on the Parish website.

 How Do I Contact The Charity?